Shanahan pulls out of Pentagon job as reports emerge of family violence

 A source familiar with the situation said Shanahan met Trump in the Oval Office on Tuesday morning to say he wanted to step down.
 The source, speaking to Reuters on condition of anonymity, said the decision was 100 percent Shanahan’s.

-Additional reporting by Makini Brice and Amanda Becker; Writing by Alistair Bell; Editing by Mary Milliken, Nick Zieminski and Sonya Hepinstall
+Additional reporting by Makini Brice, Amanda Becker, Susan Cornwell and Alex Dobuzinskis; Writing by Alistair Bell; Editing by Mary Milliken, Nick Zieminski and Sonya Hepinstall